 She prayed for him.
 Because this is how God made her.

 Nowadays, she tucks herself into bed and prays for the courage to accept how He's made her, even if the gorilla will not.
 And she reaches through the bars of her own heart with the same unconditional love she's given to others.

 Why just today, she made herself a peanut butter and jelly sandwich.

 Little Wendy Redroad

 I reached into the most vulnerable place in my heart to write this story.
 But first, I had to embrace the not so vulnerable place in my heart that needed to temporarily call the gorilla an ape.
-And also acknowledge the angry place from which I journaled Mr. Gorilla seemed very attentive and affectionate in the beginning and then turned out to be an emotional F-wit.
+And also acknowledge the angry place from which I journaled Mr. Gorilla seemed very attentive and affectionate in the beginning but in reality was only after one thing.

 Published on Wednesday, March 11, 2015 @ 3:01 PM CDT